szwacz/electron-boilerplate/README.md

 Treat `src` and `app` folders like two halves of one bigger thing.

 Drawback of this design is that `app` folder contains some files which should be git-ignored and some which should not (see `.gitignore` file).
-But much faster development builds are worth it.
+But thanks to this split development builds are much much faster.

 # Development